carakan/supra-vim/README.markdown

-spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].
+(NEW) spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].

 It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.

 The distribution is completely customisable using a `~/.vimrc.local`, `~/.vimrc.bundles.local`, and `~/.vimrc.before.local` Vim RC files.

-![spf13-vim image][spf13-vim-img]

 Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the [Vundle] plugin management system to have a well organized vim directory (Similar to mac's app folders).
 Vundle also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.